J'maine Hopgood: 2025

 On 30 January, Hopgood was named in the Parramatta leadership group after the club announced Mitchell Moses as team captain.

 Hopgood played every game for Parramatta in the 2025 NRL season as the club finished 11th on the table.

+2026

+On 23 March, Hopgood was ruled out for the rest of the season after suffering an ACL injury in round 3.